systemd/systemd/docs/CODE_QUALITY.md

 7. Use `meson compile -C build hwdb-update` to automatically download and import the PCI, USB and OUI databases into hwdb.

-8. Use `meson compile -C build man/update-man-rules` to update the meson rules for building man pages automatically from the docbook XML files included in `man/`.
+8. Use `meson compile -C build update-man-rules` to update the meson rules for building man pages automatically from the docbook XML files included in `man/`.